Privacy Statement for Andrews McMeel Publishing

 What are my options to control the use of my personally identifiable information?

-Unless you opt-out we may e-mail you with information from AMP, including information about selected third parties.
-If you do not want to receive information from AMP or third parties that we have selected, you may decline to receive it (or "Opt-Out") when you provide personal information to AMP, or you may update your profile.
+Unless you opt-out we may email you with information from AMP, including information about selected third parties.
+If you do not want to receive information from AMP or third parties that we have selected, you may decline to receive it (or "Opt-Out") when you provide personal information to AMP, or you may update your profile or unsubscribe using the link at the bottom of the email.
 You may also contact AMP by postal.

 What about kids' personally identifiable information?

 The AMP Sites are general audience sites and are not directed to children under the age of 13.
 AMP assumes products purchased through credit card means are purchased by adults.
 AMP respects the privacy of parents and children and is committed to complying with the Children's Online Privacy Protection Act (COPPA).
 On those areas of the Sites that ask for age, AMP does not collect personal information from individuals who identify themselves as under the age of 13 except in those limited circumstances where AMP believes that such collection is permitted under COPPA.

 AMP may ask prospective users to provide their age during the registration process.
 If a user indicates that he or she is under the age of 13 then all personal data collected during the registration process is automatically deleted except AMP may retain and use limited information, such as the child's e-mail address, for a limited period of time, in those cases where AMP believes that the collection and use of such information is permitted under COPPA.If a parent believes that his or her child has submitted personal information to AMP, he or she can contact us via e-mail or postal mail.
 AMP will delete the information upon learning that it relates to a child under the age of 13.